Home » Parenting » Halloween Sensory Bin

 • Small Halloween figurines

 You can really get creative and do whatever you think your kids will enjoy!
-A little variety is always a good idea too!
+A little variety is always a good idea, too!
 There’s no right or wrong answer.
-The idea is to help them enjoy a spooky sensory bin and learn a lot of fine motor skills.
+The idea is to help them enjoy a spooky sensory bin and learn a lot of fine motor skills while they have a blast with a little sensory play and creativity.
 We hope you and your kids feel empowered to make one, play with one, and enjoy the beauty of sensory play!

 Like this Halloween Sensory Bin idea?
 You may like these fun activities too: